anslan/BGE_biomonitoring_wf/docs/6bioinfo_16S.rst

                            # i.e. if a primer is 20 bp then allowing 2 mismatches.
     overlap="19"           # The minimum overlap length.
 Keep it nearly as high
                            # as the primer length to avoid short random matches.
+    pair_filter="any" # Option 'any' discards a read pair if primers are not found in
+                        # either of the read pairs (R1 and R2).
+                        # Option 'both' keeps the read pair if a primer is found in
+                        # at least one of the read pairs.

     # get directory names if working with multiple sequencing runs
     DIRS=$(ls -d *) # -> sequencing_set01 sequencing_set02 sequencing_set03